Rambo (band): History

-R.A.M.B.O. produced two full-lengths; Wall of Death the System, on the 625 Thrashcore label, and Bring It!, on Havoc Records.
+R.A.M.B.O. produced three full-lengths; Wall of Death the System, on the 625 Thrashcore label,Bring It!, on Havoc Records, and “Defy Extinction” on Relaspse Records.
 The band was also known for its unrelenting and widespread touring, as well as its theatrical live shows featuring many cardboard props depicting humorous-yet-political scenarios based around their anarcho-syndicalist convictions.